 Following the introduction of the Police Reform and Social Responsibility Act 2011 the licensing authority may introduce a late night levy.
 The levy would relate to a late night supply period which begins at or after midnight and ends at or before 6am.
-Any premises which are not subject to an exemption who supply alcohol during the supply period on any night of the year would be required to pay the late night levy, the level of which is based on rateable Page 32 of 41 value.
-The late night levy will not be introduced without the required consultation as detailed in the legislation and accompanying guidance.
+Any premises which are not subject to an exemption who supply alcohol during the supply period on any night of the year would be required to pay the late night levy, the level of which is based on rateable value.